turian/replicate_arxiv_llm_text/README.md

 - **Environment Variables in `cog.yaml`:**

-  The `environment` key is not supported in `cog.yaml`, which causes a build error when attempting to set environment variables globally during the Docker image build process.
+  The `environment` key is not supported in `cog.yaml`, and using `export` within the `run` section does not persist variables across commands.
+This can cause issues when environment variables are needed during the build process.

   *Error Message:*